Heimdal

 Most Common Endpoint Security Risks

-All devices connected to a network: laptops, mobiles, printers, etc. can and will be at some point, if not properly secured, hit by endpoint attacks.
+All devices connected to a network: laptops, mobile devices, printers, etc. can and will be at some point, if not properly secured, hit by endpoint attacks.

 The list of potential threats is quite extensive.